ZGChung/notion_helper/README.md

 3. Under "Security", click "Generate Password" for app-specific passwords
 4. Enter a name (e.g., "Notion Helper") and copy the generated password
 5. Add the password to your config file
+6. List the calendars you want to sync in the config file
+   - Open Calendar.app to see your calendar names
+   - Add them to the `calendars` list in your config
+   - Leave the list empty to sync all calendars

 ### 5. Test Configuration